 Vendor-managed inventory (VMI) is a practice in which a supplier takes full responsibility for managing a buyer’s inventory at that buyer’s location.
 With the right tools, it is easier for a supplier to effectively manage inventory than for buyers to try and manage hundreds or thousands of part numbers on their own.
-Implementing a VMI system means the right product is always available.
+Lean on the Field Team.
+Implementing a customized VMI system means Field can ensure the right product is always available.

 Lowering inventory levels can amount to significant savings.
 The best VMI systems use data to monitor usage and ensure proper inventory levels, maximize availability, and minimize costs.

 Procurement personnel spend less time managing the class ‘C’ commodities so they can spend more time on class ‘A’ or ‘B’ items and commodities that have a greater overall impact.

 Since vendor-managed inventory (VMI) systems are actively managed, the supplier can spend time collaborating with the buyer on cost reduction projects and other proactive initiatives.
 This open communication between suppliers and buyers leads to long-lasting, positive relationships that are focused on quality.